gm50x/equilibrium/README.md

 # Equilibrium
-An nginx load balancing example
+An nginx load balancing example.

-### Build:

-    docker build -t marco-polo-api ./marco-polo-api

-### Start everything:
+### Getting Started:
+You can start the services with a single command as follows.

     docker-compose up

-### Test:
+Then you can test the services by navigating to the balancer url:port.

     curl http://localhost:8000

-### OUTPUT:
-Watch as the result changes from {appName: 'MARCO'} to {appName: 'POLO'} with each individual applicaiton response.
+Watch as the output changes from {appName: 'MARCO'} to {appName: 'POLO'} with each individual application's response.

-The load balancer is performing a round-robin balancing strategy on the servers.
+Under the hood, the load balancer is performing a round-robin balancing strategy to distribute the load on the servers.

-You can also access individual applications by hitting localhost:3005 and localhost:3006.
+    Browser --> Nginx(Load Balancer) -> [Api(1)[MARCO], Api(2)[POLO]]